github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 {% data reusables.package_registry.authenticate-packages %}

+#### Authenticating with `GITHUB_TOKEN` in GitHub Actions

-Use the following command to authenticate to {% data variables.product.prodname_registry %} in a {% data variables.product.prodname_actions %} workflow instead of storing a token in a nuget.config file in the repository:
+Use the following command to authenticate to {% data variables.product.prodname_registry %} in a {% data variables.product.prodname_actions %} workflow using the `GITHUB_TOKEN` instead of hardcoding a token in a nuget.config file in the repository:

 ```shell
 dotnet nuget add source --username USERNAME --password {%raw%}${{ secrets.GITHUB_TOKEN }}{% endraw %} --store-password-in-clear-text --name github "https://{% if currentVersion == "free-pro-team@latest" %}nuget.pkg.github.com{% else %}nuget.HOSTNAME{% endif %}/OWNER/index.json"